12/21/04 Newsletter (below it are two previous newsletters on this issue):

 Gary Dahl, Representative, USDA slaughterhouse inspector of 21 years

-˙ "…the suffering of these animals was obvious, as was their consciousness
+˙ "…the suffering of these animals was obvious, as was their

 after they had their tracheas removed."